browserengineering/book/book/scheduling.md

             task = Task(self.dispatch_settimeout, handle)
             self.tab.task_runner.schedule_task(task)
         threading.Timer(time / 1000.0, run_callback).start()
 ```

-This way it's ultimately the primary thread that calls `evaljs`.
-That's good, but now we have two threads accessing the `task_runner`:
+But this still isn't quite right.
+We now have two threads accessing
-the primary thread, to run tasks, and the timer thread, to add them.
+the `task_runner`: the primary thread, to run tasks, and the timer
-This is a [race condition][race-condition] that can cause all sorts of
+thread, to add them.
+This is a [race condition][race-condition] that
-bad things to happen, so we need to make sure only one thread accesses
+can cause all sorts of bad things to happen, so we need to make sure
-the `task_runner` at a time.
+only one thread accesses the `task_runner` at a time.

 [race-condition]: https://en.wikipedia.org/wiki/Race_condition